Portrait of Pope Julius II: Cardinal Sfondrati

 In 1591, the Raphael paintings Julius II and what was later called Madonna of Loreto were removed from the church by Paolo Camillo Sfondrati, later Cardinal Sfondrati, nephew of Pope Gregory XIV.
 In 1608, he sold the paintings to Cardinal Scipione Borghese.

 Borghese collection

 The paintings were still recorded as part of the Borghese collection in 1693, as a small inventory number 118 at the bottom left of the London Julius shows.
 The discovery of this number, hidden by over-paint, in x-ray photographs in 1969 was one of the key pieces of evidence establishing the primacy of the London version.
 It matches a catalogue of paintings in the Palazzo Borghese in Rome in 1693.
-The painting presumably left the collection between 1794 and 1797, and its whereabouts are then unknown until it reappears in the Angerstein Collection in London by 1823, and so was acquired by the National Gallery in 1824, initially catalogued as a Raphael, but this attribution was soon abandoned for over a century.
+The painting presumably left the collection between 1794 and 1797, and its whereabouts are unknown until it reappeared in the Angerstein Collection in London by 1823, and so was acquired by the National Gallery in 1824, initially catalogued as a Raphael, but this attribution was soon abandoned for over a century.